EmoFlowView Articles

 For Mental Health Professionals

 Clients presenting with emotional numbness or inability to cry often struggle to articulate their internal experience in session.
-EmoFlow provides between-session tracking that captures freeze patterns as they occur naturally, not retrospectively in your office.
+EmoFlow-AI provides between-session tracking that captures freeze patterns as they occur naturally, not retrospectively in your office.
 The Action Tendency data specifically flags shutdown responses, giving you concrete patterns to explore.
 Clients can share PDF reports showing when emotional blockage appears - time of day, triggers, duration - creating a language for experiences they find difficult to verbalize.
 This is particularly valuable for trauma work where dissociative patterns need careful tracking, or when assessing medication side effects on emotional expression.
 The app reinforces your somatic interventions by guiding clients through body-based techniques you've recommended.

 • Track freeze and shutdown patterns between sessions